gianlazz/Lazztech.Cloud/GianDevNotes.md

 I should really probably just remove the whole notion of a "known_unknown" dir or snapshot enum status entirely.
 It's not helping and didn't end up fitting the design.

 I also need to refactor the project code name over to there correct spelling where it's misspelled.

+I ran into issues getting the solution to run and build again after fixing the mispelling due to untracked files.
+After cloning the repo it regenerated all of the docker compose dcproj related files and then it all worked again as expected.